PalorderSoftWorksOfficial/CloverOS-Testing-Server/README.md

-A CloverOS Testing Server i use to test CloverOS
+# A CloverOS Testing Server i use to test CloverOS
+## JAVA 21+ IS REQUIRED TO RUN THE SERVER AND MODPACK